 It should be kept in mind to only select the score trained on the same system as the system you plan to use in your experiment.

-One of the biggest challenges of CRISPR technology is that it has an off-target activity, which means that cas 9 endonuclease can cleave randomly even if there is no complementarity between cas 9 and genome sequence.
+The propensity of genomic sites to be cleaved can also be determined using machine learning techniques like CRISTA (Luo, 2019; Wong, Liu, & Wang, 2015) One of the biggest challenges of CRISPR technology is that it has an off-target activity, which means that cas 9 endonuclease can cleave randomly even if there is no complementarity between cas 9 and genome sequence.
 Earlier it was believed that specificity of Cas 9 depends on the PAM site (Protospacer adjacent motif of 2 to 6 nucleotides upstream of the target sequence), but now it has been suggested that specificity is strictly controlled by a seed sequence: 5 base pair sequence upstream of the PAM site.

 Due to the importance of proximal sites in a CRISPR gene editing experiment, the following guidelines were proposed to design a gRNA sequence that can support the minimum off-target activity of endonucleases (Luo, 2019).